My name is Jon Woods, I come from Northern Ireland but live in eastern Europe and, among other things, work as a lowly full-stack web developer.

-More relevantly to this website's theme, by lucky haps I am also 6502 programmer and VIC-II graphics designer for the venerable Commodore 64, a machine I fell in love with back when I was a cub in the mid 1980s.
+More relevantly to this website's theme, by lucky haps I am also 6502 programmer and VIC-II graphics designer for the venerable Commodore 64.

 In those days I liked to reverse-engineer machine code from magazine listings (where it was presented as DATA statements within BASIC programs); as I believe Rob Hubbard once said, the C64 is a great computer for sucking you into machine code due to the woeful limitations of its BASIC.

 I also drew sprites on grid paper and then worked out the binaries to turn them into life... such were my early nerd-infused forays into C64 creativity.

 As time progressed, I started to add small machine code snippets to homebrewed games I wrote in BASIC, just to speed things up.

 But I was still a million miles from reaching the dizzying standards of commercial games programmers, a situation not aided by my family's poverty and the consequent absence of proper coding kit; everything I made in those days had to be saved to tape and as for affording an assembler program and a disk drive... forget it.

 Undeterred by that state of affairs, I told my father I wanted to be a games coder; alas, he was having none of it and sent me away to learn how aeroplanes work.

 Of course, I brought my trusty Breadbox with me, but lost the will to dabble in code and design; instead, I whiled away too much time playing Buggy Boy!